pondrejk/dizzer/chap-carto_insight.md

 b.)
 Apart from the limitations posed by opinionated mapping frameworks there are also certain mindset limitations that come from transfering a visual artifact from one medium to the other.
 Such transfer is not the same as if the visualisation was designed for the new medium from scratch as there are realized or unrealized ideas of how things should be done transrered from the practices required by the old medium.
 This was apparent for example the grid-like organization transferred from printed newspapers to web news portats initally and still lives there though responsivity required by small-screen devices pushed its rethinking.
 Simmilar case in cartography is the dichotomy between the topographic base and the tematic overlay.
 A good mental excercise for cartographers would be imagining map interaction unattached from any medium -- what would we design if anything was possible?

+Ford's quote: "If I asked people what they want, they would ask for a faster horse" (find exact.).
+Similarly, we can test the cognitive efficiency of the visualisation methods that already exist, and users would prefer the methods they know.
+Cartography's quest (in my opinion) is to extend the arsenal of visualisation methods.
+As we will see further, interaction and animation pose new challenges to cartographic visualisation, with possibly multiplied opportunities for method combinations and innovations for data exploration and possibly knowledge generation.
+Further, plenty of tricks from the rich history of cartographic practice did not make it to web mapping toolbox.
+Recent emerging technology owing much to the gaming industry promise to bring web cartography to the flexibility of the pen and paper ^[or brush, engraving tool etc.] of pre-digital cartographer.
+Only now the shifted role of cartographer would be in enabling data to paint the picture for us.
+Much of the rest of this thesis will be exploring this truly exciting prospect.

 notes from @tufte1998visual
 ---------------